Removing Ink Stains From Plastic – 5 Different Ways to Try

 4- Baking Soda and Toothpaste

-Mix baking soda and toothpaste in a 1:1 ratio to form a thick paste – it acts as a powerful all-purpose cleaner for plastic surfaces such as phone cases, containers, car interiors, etc.
+Mix baking soda and toothpaste in a 1:1 ratio to form a thick paste – it acts as a powerful all-purpose cleaner for hard plastic surfaces such as bins, containers, car interiors, etc.

 Apply the freshly prepared paste to the ink stain and rub it with your fingers or an old toothbrush.
 Leave it for 5 minutes, and then rinse it off with water.